qquagliano/tree-sitter-spss/README.md

 ## Known Limitations

-- Identification of command names is done via an exact match to a full, long list of possible SPSS commands.
-This is likely extremely slow and inefficient, and I am exploring ways to make this match faster (e.g., port Javascript to C?).
-This is done in part because the arbitrary command names don't necessarily follow a predictable pattern - some commands are one word and some are two words.
+- Identification of command names is done via a case-insensitive exact match to a full, long list of possible SPSS commands.
+This is likely extremely slow and inefficient, and I am exploring ways to make this match faster.
+This is done in part because the arbitrary command names don't necessarily follow a predictable pattern - some commands are one word and some are two words, which can lead to arbitrary and unexpected differences.

+- Subcommands are currently only identified as such via a leading "/" on a new line.
+If they are used in-line with the command without that "/", they are identified as keywords.
+This likely requires a similar solution to what I have set up for commands, as stated above.

-- Subcommands and keywords can be similarly tricky to the command problem above.
+- Keywords can be similarly tricky to the command and subcommand problems above.
 Currently, the parsing works "well-enough", but could likely be improved.
 Using exact matches would increase accuracy, but possibly greatly reduce speed.

-- Tree-sitter matching is currently *case-sensitive* for commands, subcommands, and keywords - meaning that you must write those in all caps for them to be properly detected.
-In the built-in SPSS syntax editor, it accepts commands, subcommands, and keywords in a case-insensitive manner; but these are later translated to uppercase during runtime.
-I'll be working at a way to make matches case insensitive, but this is tied to the limitations above.

 - I have not yet investigated how to use all of tree-sitters queries in application to this language (e.g. tags, etc.).